Advertiser disclosure

 JetBlue Scholars Masters Pathway

 If you’ve already completed your undergraduate degree, JetBlue wants to help you take the next step as well!
-JetBlue Crewmembers are eligible to attend one of five partner universities to receive their master’s degree.
+JetBlue Crewmembers are eligible to attend one of six partner universities to receive their master’s degree.
 The JetBlue Scholars Master Pathway Program offers over thirty different degree options and tuition discounts.

 Additional options for tuition reimbursement